Galaxy Quest: Critical response

+Metacritic, which uses a weighted average, assigned the a score of 70 out of 100, based on 28 critics, indicating "generally favorable" reviews.

 Critics praised it both as a parody of Star Trek, and as a comedy film of its own.
 The New York Timess Lawrence Van Gelder called it "an amiable comedy that simultaneously manages to spoof these popular futuristic space adventures and replicate the very elements that have made them so durable".
 Roger Ebert, writing for the Chicago Sun-Times, praised the ability of the film to spoof the "illogic of the TV show".
 Amy Taubin of The Village Voice offered a lukewarm review, noting that "the many eight- to 11-year-olds in the audience seemed completely enthralled".
 Joe Leydon of Variety said that Galaxy Quest "remains light and bright as it races along, and never turns nasty or mean-spirited as it satirizes the cliches and cults of Star Trek".

 Retrospective reviews for Galaxy Quest have been positive.
 Esquires Matt Miller said in 2019 "the film absolutely holds up as one of the best sci-fi satires ever made—one that challenges our obsession with massive Hollywood franchises, the nature of fandom, and some of the more problematic cliches of the genre.
 But it does so with a self-aware empathy that makes it an enduring and lasting entry in not only science-fiction, but American film as a whole".
 Writer-director David Mamet, in his book Bambi vs. Godzilla: On the Nature, Purpose, and Practice of the Movie Business, included Galaxy Quest in a list of four "perfect" films, along with The Godfather, A Place in the Sun and Dodsworth.
 The film has been described by fans and critics as one of the best Star Trek films, despite not being part of the franchise.

 Box office

-Galaxy Quest grossed $71.6 million in the United States and Canada, and $19.1 million in other territories, for a worldwide total of $90.7 million, double the original budget of $45 million.
+Galaxy Quest grossed $71.6 million in the United States and Canada, and $19.1 million in other territories, for a worldwide total of $90.7 million, double the original budget of $45 million, which means the movie essentially broke even after distribution, theater & ticket sales taxes were deducted, as a movie typically has to double its gross to break even.
 It spent its first nine weeks in the Top 10 at the box office.